 Using the Azure CDN to access blobs with custom domains over HTTPS

 Azure Content Delivery Network (CDN) now supports HTTPS for custom domain names.
 You can leverage this feature to access storage blobs using your custom domain over HTTPS.
-To do so, you'll first need to enable Azure CDN on your blob endpoint and map the CDN to a custom domain name.
+To do so, you'll first need to enable Azure CDN on your blob or web endpoint and map the CDN to a custom domain name.
 Once you take these steps, enabling HTTPS for your custom domain is simplified via one-click enablement, complete certificate management, and all with no additional cost to normal CDN pricing.

 This ability is important because it enables you to protect the privacy and data integrity of your sensitive web application data while in transit.
 Using the SSL protocol to serve traffic via HTTPS ensures that data is encrypted when it is sent across the internet.
 HTTPS provides trust and authentication, and protects your web applications from attacks.